-In network: 10% coinsurance after deductible per visit.
+In network: \$45 copay per office visit.
+50% coinsurance after deductible for other outpatient services.
 Out of network: Not covered.

 Outpatient Psychiatric/Mental/Behavioral Health Services

 Individual and group psychotherapy sessions are covered.
 You may obtain mental health services from any mental health professional in the DHMP network, no referral is necessary.
 First Health providers in Colorado are in network for outpatient mental health services only.